anuragambuja/data-engineering-gcp/BigQuery.md

   * `STRING`
   * `TIMESTAMP`
   * `DATETIME`
+- BigQuery supports clustering for both partitioned and non-partitioned tables.
+When you use clustering and partitioning together, the data can be partitioned by a date, date time or timestamp column, and then clustered on a different set of columns.
 A partitioned table can also be clustered.
 Here's an example query for creating a partitioned and clustered table:

 ```sql